jasonmit/landmark.js/readme.md

 # Landmark.js
-Landmark.js is a jquery plugin that allows you to display "landmarks" that the user passes by when scrolling vertically down the page.
+Landmark.js is a simple, light-weight, jquery plugin that allows you to display, what I call, "landmarks" as the user passes them while scrolling.

-It's useful for notifying the user what they're viewing/reading, which is especially useful in a mobile environment where screen real-estate is minimal.
+It's useful for notifying the user of the context of what they're reading if your page covers multiple topics.
+This allows for the user to rapidly scroll through your document to get to what they interested in.

 ## Usage
 	$(document).ready(function() {